GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 Deployment Guide
 ================
-These templates automatically deploy the Azure resources for a Windows based three tier application with an Active Directory Domain architecture. **As this is a complex deployment that delivers the full infrastructure and environment, it can take up to two hours to deploy using the Azure Portal (Method 2).** Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure
+These templates automatically deploy the Azure resources for a Windows based three-tier application with an Active Directory Domain architecture. **As this is a complex deployment that delivers the full infrastructure and environment, it can take up to two hours to deploy using the Azure Portal (Method 2).** Progress can be monitored from the Resource Group blade and Deployment output blade in the Azure
 Portal.